 IFRS 16, which is effective January 1, 2019, sets out the principles for the recognition, measurement, presentation and disclosure of leases for both parties to a contract, i.e. the customer ('lessee') and the supplier ('lessor').
-IFRS 16 eliminates the classification of leases as either operating leases or finance leases as is required to recognize:
+IFRS 16 eliminates the classification of leases as either operating leases or finance leases and the lessor is required to recognize: